luckybeulla/Globetrotter/README.md

 I appreciate instructor Erika for being patient me as I tried to understand how flexbox works.

 Thanks to Ahmed I was able to use semantic html in my code

+Shoutout to my housemates for moral support, and specifically Kiahna for helping me figure out how to deploy the website